oprypin/crystal-imgui/README.md

 * **Important**: To faithfully preserve the APIs of ImGui where its functions accept pointers that are used both for input and output (and for lack of an obvious alternative), *crystal-imgui* also requires pointers to be passed to it in the same way.
     * **However**, since Crystal requires very prohibitive circumstances to be able to take an actual pointer, *crystal-imgui* actually wraps these functions into macros, for which `pointerof(foo.bar)` is just a fake syntax that will be transformed into a call to `foo.bar` for reading and a call to `foo.bar=(value)` for writing.
 As another example, `pointerof(arr[0])` also works - rewritten as `arr[0] = value`.
 * String buffers (particularly begin+end pairs) are abstracted as IO::Memory (imgui's own text buffer is discouraged).
-    * *crystal-imgui* even takes the library to implement the buffer resize callback for unbounded text inputs.
+    * *crystal-imgui* even takes the liberty to implement the buffer resize callback for unbounded text inputs.
 * `ImVector` is discouraged.
 Usually you can just work with `Array` or `Slice`.
 * `ImColor` is even more discouraged, in favor of `ImVec4`.
 See some color helper functions in _src/imgui.cr_.